slotdawg/ts2020/peer/peer.rst

 - **Global File Sharing and Collaboration** - Deliver fast local access to shared project files for distributed teams while ensuring version integrity and high availability.
 - **HA and Load Balancing for User and Application Data** - Enable high availability and load balancing of end user data as well as application data.
 - **Storage Interoperability** - Cross-platform support powers coexistence of Nutanix Files with existing NAS and hybrid cloud storage systems, as well as between file and object formats.
-- **Analysis and Migration** - Analyze existing storage for resource planning, optimization, and minimally disruptive data migrations.
+- **Analysis and Migration** - Analyze existing storage for resource planning, optimization, and migrations.
+Analysis combined with real-time replication powers minimally disruptive data migrations.

 *How does it work?*